Mawhiba Classes

 clock icon Expired

-Based on our awareness at Mawhiba of the importance of the school environment, as one of the basic components of the concept of creativity and talent, we launched the “Mawhiba Classes” program in the academic year 2009/2010, in cooperation with a number of government and private schools in the Kingdom, where the schools were selected according to precise specifications, in terms of infrastructure, teaching methods, evaluation methods, learning methods, and teacher qualification.
+Based on our awareness at Mawhiba of the importance of the school environment, as one of the basic components of the concept of creativity and giftedness, we launched the “Mawhiba Classes” program in the academic year 2009/2010, in cooperation with a number of public and private schools in the Kingdom, where the schools were selected according to precise specifications, in terms of infrastructure, teaching methods, evaluation methods, learning methods, and teacher qualification.

-* Enrollment in Mawhiba classes is exclusive to students registered in the National Program for Discovering Gifted Students .
+Enrollment in Mawhiba classes is exclusive to students registered in the National Program for Discovering Gifted Students

-Program axes
+Program Objectives:

-Training and professional development
+Training and Professional Development

 Curricula

-Parent support
+Parent Support

-The start date of the program will be determined in accordance with the new academic calendar after it is announced by the Ministry of Education.
+The start date of the program will be determined in accordance with the new academic calendar after it is announced by the Ministry of Education

 The end date of the program will be determined in accordance with the new academic calendar after it is announced by the Ministry of Education.